Facebook tracking pixel

 Let’s explore progesterone’s biology, its clinical significance, and how it supports your overall hormone health.

-What Is Progesterone and Why It Matters for Hormone Health
+What Is Progesterone and Why Is It So Important?

 Progesterone is a steroid hormone produced mainly in the ovaries, adrenal glands, and placenta during pregnancy.
 It belongs to a group of hormones called progestogens and plays a central role in hormone health by: